cytan299/field_derotator/bom/README.md

 cost effective to build just one part at [eMachineshop](http://www.emachineshop.com).
 Plus, I did not include tax or cost of shipping.
-I would imagine that if people banded together build multiples of this device, the cost will cost will get closer to $642.
+I would imagine that if people banded together to build multiple copies of this device, the cost will get closer to $642.

 The bom.ods file is readable using [LibreOffice Calc](http://www.libreoffice.org).